-NEW: “988” is a three-digit phone number available for suicide prevention & mental health emergency across the United States.
+NEW: “988” is a three-digit phone number available for suicide prevention & mental health emergencies across the United States.

 Mental health is just as important as physical health to a child’s well-being.
 Scientific research has shown that a child’s early experiences—whether good or bad —affect the development of children’s brains and their life-long health.
 Even very young children can experience childhood trauma or mental health issues and it is better to identify and address any issues early.
 Children should also be taught how to understand and manage their emotions through a process called social and emotional learning.